-Potential adverse impacts to human health from exposure to impacted near-surface soils is ongoing in the area of the former plating lines and where coal combustion residuals are present, particularly to trespassers.
+Potential adverse impacts to human health from exposure to impacted near-surface soils is ongoing in the area of the former plating lines and where coal combustion residuals or PFAS compounds (albeit at concentrations less that DCRB standards) are present, particularly to trespassers.
 Once the remediation is completed, the risk of human exposure to the near-surface contamination sources will be eliminated.
 Ransom anticipates that this remedial approach could be implemented within one year of funding and approval to proceed.